roboneurolibre/amateur-science/content/index.md

----
-title: 'Little Science, Big Science, and Beyond: How Amateurs Shape the Scientific Landscape'
-tags:
-  - Amateur Science
-  - Patents
-  - History of Science
-authors:
-  - name: Evelyn McLean
-    affiliation: "1, 2"
-  - name: Jane Abdo
-    affiliation: "3"
-  - name: Nadia Blostein
-    orcid: 0000-0002-1864-1899
-    affiliation: "3"
-  - name: Nikola Stikov
-    orcid: 0000-0002-8480-5230
-    affiliation: "3, 4, 5"
-affiliations:
-- name: Sundae Theory Artist Collective, Portland State University, Oregon, USA
-  index: 1
-- name: The Evergreen State College, Olympia, Washington, USA
-  index: 2
-- name: NeuroPoly, Polytechnique Montreal, Quebec, Canada
-  index: 3
-- name: Montreal Heart Institute, Montreal, Quebec, Canada
-  index: 4
-- name: Center for Advanced Interdisciplinary Research, Ss.
-Cyril and Methodius University, Skopje, North Macedonia
-  index: 5
-date: 02 December 2024
-bibliography: paper.bib
++++{ "part": "abstract" }
-abstract: "The idea of an _amateur_ in science is pretty new - many of the most significant scientists in history were curious people with regular jobs in their time (like "monk", or "tutor" or "son of a rich guy") who observed natural phenomena and then interpreted their findings.
+The idea of an _amateur_ in science is pretty new - many of the most significant scientists in history were curious people with regular jobs in their time (like "monk", or "tutor" or "son of a rich guy") who observed natural phenomena and then interpreted their findings.
 This pattern has changed dramatically over the last century – most science these days is done by professionals, and it is quite difficult for independent researchers to do science outside of academic or governmental institutions.
 This article covers the history of amateur science and traces its transformation from a wide variety of activities conducted by philosophers and hobbyists to a narrowly defined and highly competitive professional field.
-The article ends with an exploration of the role of the amateur in the production of scientific knowledge in the 21st century and the tools that have emerged to make it possible."
+The article ends with an exploration of the role of the amateur in the production of scientific knowledge in the 21st century and the tools that have emerged to make it possible.
----
++++

 # Introduction